AndersDeath/diary2/000-current.md

 # 14 Februar - Mittwoch - Berlin - 512 Tag der Einwanderung

 The valentine day went well.
 The Spanish/Portugeese restaraunt that I found on TripAdviser was really nice.
 I enjoyed food very much.
 Besides that I had a talk with my manager - Paul.
 They wasn't happy about my approach to work.
-I decided to correct my behavoure despite my disagreement with their approach.
+I decided to correct my behaviore despite my disagreement with their approach.
 Ok, I need this job and I will admit their rules.